amplitude/ampli-examples/python/simple/v1/README.md

 # Ampli Python Wrapper
-An example app using the Ampli Python Wrapper
+An example app using the Ampli Python Wrapper using basic Python

 # Usage